gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 distribution.
 WFC gets its name from
 [quantum physics](https://en.wikipedia.org/wiki/Wave_function_collapse).

-The goal of this post is to build an intuition for how the WFC algorithm works.
+The goal of this post is to build an intuition for how and why the WFC algorithm works.

 <!--more-->

 I will break WFC into two separate algorithms and explain them separately.
-Each is interesting in its own right, and the interface between the layers is simple.
+Each is interesting in its own right, and the interface between them simple.

 ## Core Interface